braamBeresford/PocketPD/ReadMe.md

 Step 2: Mount PocketPD as a drive in your computer

-For MacBook user:
+For macOS users:

 + Method 1: (Easy)
   + Short the BOOT pads at the back of the device with a tweezer in `HW1.0` or hold the BOOT button in `HW1.1`.
-  + Use a USB-A -> USB-C adapter, then use a USB-A -> USB-C cable to connect PocketPD to computer.
+  + Use USB cable to connect PocketPD to computer.
 PocketPD should pop up as `RPI_RP2` drive.
 + Method 2: (Intermediate)
-  + Use a USB-A -> USB-C adapter, then use a USB-A -> USB-C cable to connect PocketPD to computer.
+  + Use USB cable to connect PocketPD to computer.
 No drive will popup.
   + Use any serial monitor, and start a Serial port with 1200 Baudrate.
 PocketPD should pop up as `RPI_RP2` drive.

-For Windows user:
+For Windows users:

 + Method 1: (Easy)
   + Short the BOOT pads at the back of the device with a tweezer in `HW1.0` or hold the BOOT button in `HW1.1`.